aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 #### List Keys

-To check information whch you created, use `singularity key list` command.
+To get information about the public keys including ones you created, use `singularity key list`.

 ```
 [username@es1 ~]$ singularity key list